 Reports have emerged recently on the tense standoffs between Indigenous activists and Police at Deebing Creek Mission, west of Ipswich at the site of a proposed housing development on what is alleged to be a site of cultural significance to the local Yuggerah Ugarapul people.
 Without massive immigration driven population growth pushed by ‘Big Australia’ proponents would this project be as financially attractive?

 Activists have been camping on the land in protest for the last few weeks.
 On Wednesday police drove them from their camps and used capsicum spray to keep control of the increasingly agitated mob.

 Fraser’s Property Australia has been approved by the state government to develop the site west of Ipswich to build over 900 houses, parkland and walking tracks.
-Indigenous opponents to the development say that they haven’t been consulted and that the site is of cultural significance to them due to its history.
+Indigenous opponents to the development of the former Deebing Creek Mission say that they haven’t been consulted and that the site is of cultural significance to them due to its history.

-It is claimed that the site contains a mass burial ground and potentially several undocumented burial sites.
+It is claimed that Deebing Creek contains a mass burial ground and potentially several undocumented burial sites.
 The developers claim that there will be no disturbance of the burial site and that there will be a 30m exclusion zone.